mupen64/SM64LuaRedux/CONTRIBUTING.md

 # Type Annotations

-Use type annotations wherever automatic type inference fails and developers would otherwise be required to scan big chunks of code to manually infer a type.
+Use type annotations wherever automatic type inference fails (or produces unnecessarily complex results) and developers would otherwise be required to scan big chunks of code to manually infer a type.

 Particularly `dofile` results should be type-annotated wherever possible.